cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 * subject.
 The 'subject' is encoded exactly like issuer.

 * subjectPublicKeyInfo.
-The 'algorithm' field is encoded as a CBOR int (see {{pkalg}}).
-Algorithms with parameters are not supported with the exception of id-ecPublicKey where the namedCurve parameter is encoded in the CBOR int.
-Note that some RSA algorithms use parameters = NULL instead of omitting parameters.
+The 'algorithm' field is encoded as the CBOR int 'subjectPublicKeyAlgorithm' (see {{pkalg}}).
+Algorithms with parameters are not supported except id-ecPublicKey with named curves and the RSA algorithms that use parameters = NULL.
+For id-ecPublicKey the namedCurve parameter is encoded in the CBOR int.
 The 'subjectPublicKey' BIT STRING value field is encoded as a CBOR byte string.
-This specification assume the BIT STRING has zero unused bits and the length of the CBOR byte string will therefore in general be at least one byte shorter than the lenght of the BIT STRING.
-Public keys of type id-ecPublicKey are point compressed as defined in Section 2.3.3 of {{SECG}} and are therefore much shorter.
+This specification assume the BIT STRING has zero unused bits and the unused bits byte is omitted.
+Public keys of type id-ecPublicKey are are point compressed as defined in Section 2.3.3 of {{SECG}}.

 * extensions.
-The 'extensions' field is encoded as a CBOR array where each extension is represented with an int.
-The extensions mandated to be supported by {{RFC7925}} is encodeded as specified in {{ext-encoding}}.
-If exacly one 'Extension' is present, the array is omitted.
+The 'extensions' field is encoded as a CBOR array where each extension is encoded with an CBOR int followed by an optional CBOR byte string.
+If the arrau contains exacly one int, the array is omitted.
+Extensions are encodeded as specified in {{ext-encoding}}.
+The extensions mandated to be supported by {{RFC7925}} are given special treatment.

 * signatureValue.
-The 'signatureValue' BIT STRING value field is encoded as a CBOR byte string.
+The 'signatureValue' BIT STRING value field is encoded as the CBOR byte string issuerSignatureValue.
 This specification assume the BIT STRING has zero are zero unused bits and the length of the CBOR byte string will therefore in general be at least one byte shorter than the lenght of the BIT STRING.
 ECDSA Signatures are compressed (padding and extra length fields which are present in the ASN.1 encoding are omitted) and are therefore much shorter.
 For natively signed CBOR certificates the signatureValue is calculated over the certificate CBOR sequence excluding the signatureValue.

 In addition to the above fields present in X.509, the CBOR encoding introduces an additional field:

-* type.
+* cborCertificateType.
 A CBOR int used to indicate the type of CBOR certificate.
-Currently, type can be a natively signed CBOR certificate (type = 0) or a CBOR compressed X.509 certificates (type = 1), see {{type}}.
+Currently, type can be a natively signed CBOR certificate (cborCertificateType = 0) or a CBOR compressed X.509 certificates (cborCertificateType = 1), see {{type}}.

-The following Concise Data Definition Language (CDDL) defines CBORCertificate and TBSCertificate as groups, which are encoded as CBOR Sequences {{RFC8742}}.
+The following Concise Data Definition Language (CDDL) defines CBORCertificate and TBSCertificate, which are encoded as CBOR Sequences {{RFC8742}}.
 The member names therefore only have documentary value.

 ~~~~~~~~~~~ CDDL